Human immune system

 - NK Cells - Discipline Supervision for Carrying Citizen Cards.
 Sick cells would, in theory, have avoided the destruction of T C lymphocytes by not carrying MHC I at all.
 For this case, there are NK lymphocytes that destroy cells with too little MHC I expression.
 The abbreviation NK is derived from the "natural killer," which is a phrase I do not like.
 NK cells also have many other functions.

 - Monocytes - Cellular garbage collectors who also have police and combat functions.
 This division of guardians, specialists and garbage collectors is just for illustration - the division of labor between cells has no logic from the point of view of human occupations.
 In theory, all cells can do everything (they have a complete set of genes).
 When monocytes operate in tissues, they are called macrophages (literally large stomachs).
 When they sit somewhere, they spread a network of numerous protrusions around them and call them dendritic cells.
 Part of the monocytes penetrate into the brain where they must behave quietly and disrespectfully as a hotel maid so as not to disturb the neurons in thought - such monocytes are called microglia .
-However, the microglie must have the ability to change in a critical situation in a snap, in a hotel blast, and to deal with the intruders even without the help of lymphocytes, which usually do not go to the brain.
+However, the microglie must have the ability to change in a critical situation in a snap, in a hotel bouncer, and to deal with intruders even without the help of lymphocytes, which usually do not go to the brain.

 - Immune system digestion - With T and B lymphocytes, our immune system has the ability to respond to pathogens that we and our ancestors have never encountered before.
 This is because shortly before birth our immune system carries out the registration of all the body of its own molecules.
 They are trained by billions of T and B lymphocytes capable of recognizing all possible and impossible molecules, except those that are our own.

 High school for T lymphocytes is the thymus (thymus, from there T), in which it is initially amplified, the development of individuality by targeted gene manipulations at the antigenic TCR receptor and subsequent selection.
 When selecting, those T cells that do not have sufficient discernible talent are first destroyed.
 In the second round, those that respond to their own structures are destroyed (therefore, for example, in congenital syphilis there is no immune response).
-B lymphocytes in mammals undergo the same training in bone marrow or lymph nodes, but birds have a special organ for the B lymphocyte training, a bloom of the cloaca ( bursa fabricii , hence B).
+B lymphocytes in mammals undergo the same training in bone marrow or lymph nodes, but birds have a special organ for the B lymphocyte training, a bloom of the cloak ( bursa fabricii , from there B).
 The training will survive about 2% of the cells involved, 98% undergo apoptosis and macrophages are cleared.

 Taught lymphocytes then enter the waiting phase.
-They deal with a foreign peptide that, as well as their antigenic receptor, activates and, in agreement with other lymphocytes, can become the main actors of the affinity maturation process in which ultra-fast controlled evolution occurs (somatic hypermutation and clonal selection ).
+They deal with a foreign peptide that, as well as their antigenic receptor, activates and, in agreement with other lymphocytes, they can become the main actors of the affinity maturation process in which ultra-fast controlled evolution occurs (somatic hypermutation and clonal selection ).
 Ultrary because it is not expected until the division is complete - the eukaryotic cell cycle would last for at least 24 hours, and only 4 iterations would be achieved in 4 days.
 Instead, mutated genes are selected by instant testing of their protein product.
 The result is a highly optimized antigen receptor.
-If Golem XIV Stanisław Lema complains that Evolution moves from the original molecular genius to the worse technical solution ( work here , unfortunately on the net only in English), it can be said that in the immune system this genius remained under pressure parasites are partially preserved.
+If Golem XIV Stanisława Lema complains that Evolution moves from the initial molecular genius to the worse technical solution ( work here , unfortunately in the net only in English), it can be said that in the immune system this genius remained under pressure parasites are partially preserved.

 - cytokines, chemokines - Common name for communication molecules of a herbicidal nature.
 These include interleukins, interferons, and dozens of other peptides with ugly names.